oakes/iglu/README.md

 ## Introduction

 A Clojure and ClojureScript library for turning data into GLSL shaders for use by OpenGL and WebGL.
+Currently a work in progress.

 ## Development